 Through our work to understand everyday discrimination and its impact on health, we’re also learning about efforts to shape these new stories of hope.

 In one such story more than 60 community- and faith-based organizations are collaborating with the Campaign for Black Male Achievement to create better futures for young African-American men and boys.
 This coalition has created an initiative called “Zones of Hope” designed to restore a sense of place and connection for marginalized neighborhoods, families, and young people.
 The idea is to reduce violence among young black men and boys (ages 16–27 years old) by increasing high school graduation rates, improving access to after-school programs, and expanding job opportunities.
 As community leader Rashaad Abdur-Rahman noted at an RWJF-sponsored event examining discrimination’s effect on health, this project has transformed relationships; built new partnerships; and rallied the education, government, and justice systems—to invest in supporting boys and young men of color so they can achieve their full potential.

 This is the kind of comprehensive, community-based approach that fills me with hope for better, brighter stories in the future.

 Not believing in race means believing in love—and love means acknowledging and respecting the pain of others.
 When people do that, they can focus on how to heal and move forward, together.

-Dwayne Proctor, PhD, senior adviser to the President, believes that the Foundation’s vision for building a Culture of Health presents a unique opportunity to achieve health equity by advancing and promoting innovative systems changes related to the social determinants of health.
+Dwayne Proctor, PhD, former senior adviser to the President, believes that the Foundation’s vision for building a Culture of Health presents a unique opportunity to achieve health equity by advancing and promoting innovative systems changes related to the social determinants of health.